Ask anyone who runs a business what one thing makes their life difficult and they'll roll their eyes and almost immediately say – clients!

-Sounds like a nightmare doesn't it?
-Particularly when clients become difficult and bring up all sorts of challenges.
-As you'll want repeat business and a solid reputation, dealing with difficult clients will become one of the crucial skills you'll need to learn.
+It sounds like a nightmare, particularly when clients become difficult and bring up all sorts of challenges.
+As you'll want repeat business and a solid reputation, dealing with demanding clients will become one of the crucial skills you'll need to learn.
 It's not easy, tackling various egos and keeping everyone happy.
-But here are some common issues you might face and some top tips on how to deal with them...
+But here are some common issues you might face and some top tips on how to deal with them.

 1. Your client denies approving anything or agreeing to your initial proposal